-The History of Data Visualization
+The Fascinating History of Data Visualization: From Basic Maps to BI

-The Fascinating History of Data Visualization
+The Fascinating History of Data Visualization: From Basic Maps to BI

 Data visualization is an elementary component of human learning and understanding.
 It's also a significant capability of business intelligence (BI) and analytics solutions today.

 So, how did data visualization first come to be?
-The humble origins and gradual evolution of data visualization has led to an interesting timeline.
-From ancient cave drawings demonstrating the accomplishment of a hunt, to complex dashboards propped by the computer revolution, this blog is a primer to the fascinating history of data visualization.
+The humble origins and gradual evolution of data visualization tools has led to an interesting timeline.
+From ancient cave drawings demonstrating the accomplishment of a hunt, to complex dashboards propped up by the computer revolution, this blog is a primer to the fascinating history of data visualization.

 In earlier times, humans engraved information into stones.
 However, over time, inventions such as the compass and the sextant led to accurate maps with precise measurements.